neilenns/clearancelab/DEVELOPMENT.md

 | `API_RATE_LIMIT_MINUTE_WINDOW` | Time window for rate limiting in minutes.
 Default 5.                            |
 | `WHITELISTED_DOMAINS`          | List of domains that are allowed via CORS.
 Separate multiple domains with `\|`. |

 The web app also needs several Auth0 variables set to validate secured endpoints.
-These are only required if you want to test authentication locally (when `DISABLE_AUTH` is set to `false`):
+These are only required if you want to test authentication locally (when `DISABLE_AUTH` is set to `false`).
+These can be set in the `devcontainer.env.override` file or in a `.env.local` file in the `apps/web` folder.

 | Variable              | Description                                                                                         |
 | --------------------- | --------------------------------------------------------------------------------------------------- |